 - Handspan's community collaboration program was formalised and led by Andrew Hansen From 1986 – 1990.
 His projects The Butterfly Project (1986); Snapshot (1986); and The Tomorrowland Game (1987) were highlights of this work.
 Others in the repertoire included Michele Spooner’s project with Mainstreet Theatre in Millicent, in regional South Australia (1989) ; and The Townsville Project (1990) led by Maeve Vella for which no photographs or documentation remain in the srchives.

 - Puppetry training courses in Melbourne Higher Education institutions were developed based on HANDMADE principles.
-In 1992, Artistic Director, Ken Evans established the Swinburne University Puppetry Course through with the collaborative Held on the Breath of the Wind (1994) was produced.
-Much of the training in the Victorian College of the Arts Puppetry program established by Peter J.Wilson and Gilly Farrelly in 2004 also evolved from the HANDMADE philosophies.
+Occasional classes in puppetry performance and manipulation were held at Handspan's Gertrude St Sudio from time to time.
+Andrew Hansen established puppetry workshop units within the Small Theatre Production course at Swinburne University which was formalised and continued by Ken Evans from 1992.
+Through Swinburne projects, Handspan's collaborative street work, Held on the Breath of the Wind (1994), Enrapture, 1995 and Swim, 1996 were produced, and newly emerging puppeteers joined Handspan's Associate Membership in ensuing years.
+Some of the training in the Victorian College of the Arts Puppetry program established by Peter J.Wilson and Gilly Farrelly in 2004 also evolved from the HANDMADE philosophies.

 HANDMADE productions had a ripple effect, and left an enduring legacy.
 Many former Handspan artists continue to work as artists-in-residency and workshop leaders to pass on the skills and techniques of the powerful artform that is puppetry and theatre of image.